 Every human—not excepting scientists—bears the whole stamp of the human condition.
 This includes evolved neural programs specialized for navigating the world of coalitions—teams, not groups.
-(Although the concept of coalitional instincts has emerged over recent decades, there is no mutually agreed term for this concept yet.)
+(Although the concept of coalitional instincts has emerged over recent decades, there is no mutually-agreed-upon term for this concept yet.)
 These programs enable us and induce us to form, maintain, join, support, recognize, defend, defect from, factionalize, exploit, resist, subordinate, distrust, dislike, oppose, and attack coalitions.
 Coalitions are sets of individuals interpreted by their members and/or by others as sharing a common abstract identity (including propensities to act as a unit, to defend joint interests, and to have shared mental states and other properties of a single human agent, such as status and prerogatives).

 Why do we see the world this way?
-Most species do not and cannot: Even those that have linear hierarchies do not: Among elephant seals, for example, an alpha can reproductively exclude other males, even though beta and gamma are physically capable of beating alpha—if only they could cognitively coordinate.
+Most species do not and cannot.
+Even those that have linear hierarchies do not.
+Among elephant seals, for example, an alpha can reproductively exclude other males, even though beta and gamma are physically capable of beating alpha—if only they could cognitively coordinate.
 The fitness payoff is enormous for solving the thorny array of cognitive and motivational computational problems inherent in acting in groups: Two can beat one, three can beat two, and so on, propelling an arms race of numbers, effective mobilization, coordination, and cohesion.

 Ancestrally, evolving the neural code to crack these problems supercharged the ability to successfully compete for access to reproductively limiting resources.
 Fatefully, we are descended solely from those better equipped with coalitional instincts.
-In this new world, power shifted from solitary alphas to the effectively coordinated down-alphabet, giving rise to a new, larger landscape of political threat and opportunity: rival groups or factions expanding at your expense, or shrinking as a result of your dominance.
+In this new world, power shifted from solitary alphas to the effectively coordinated down-alphabet, giving rise to a new, larger landscape of political threat and opportunity: rival groups or factions expanding at your expense or shrinking as a result of your dominance.

-And so a daunting new augmented reality was neurally kindled, overlaid over the older individual one.
+And so a daunting new augmented reality was neurally kindled, overlying the older individual one.
 It is important to realize that this reality is constructed by and runs on our coalitional programs and has no independent existence.
 You are a member of a coalition only if someone (such as you) interprets you as being one, and you are not if no one does.
 We project coalitions onto everything, even where they have no place, such as in science.
 We are identity-crazed.

-The primary function which drove the evolution of coalitions is the amplification of the power of its members in conflicts with nonmembers.
+The primary function that drove the evolution of coalitions is the amplification of the power of its members in conflicts with non-members.
 This function explains a number of otherwise puzzling phenomena.
-For example, ancestrally, if you had no coalition you were nakedly at the mercy of everyone else, so the instinct to belong to a coalition has urgency, pre-existing and superseding any policy-driven basis for membership.
+For example, ancestrally, if you had no coalition you were nakedly at the mercy of everyone else, so the instinct to belong to a coalition has urgency, preexisting and superseding any policy-driven basis for membership.
 This is why group beliefs are free to be so weird.
 Since coalitional programs evolved to promote the self-interest of the coalition’s membership (in dominance, status, legitimacy, resources, moral force, etc.), even coalitions whose organizing ideology originates (ostensibly) to promote human welfare often slide into the most extreme forms of oppression, in complete contradiction to the putative values of the group.
-Indeed, morally wrong-footing rivals is one point of ideology, and once everyone agrees on something (slavery is wrong) it ceases to be a significant moral issue because it no longer shows local rivals in a bad light: Many argue that there are more slaves in the world today than in the 19th century.
-Yet because one’s political rivals cannot be delegitimized by being on the wrong side of slavery few care to be active abolitionists anymore, compared to being, say, speech police.
+Indeed, morally wrong-footing rivals is one point of ideology, and once everyone agrees on something (slavery is wrong) it ceases to be a significant moral issue because it no longer shows local rivals in a bad light.
+Many argue that there are more slaves in the world today than in the 19th century.
+Yet because one’s political rivals cannot be delegitimized by being on the wrong side of slavery, few care to be active abolitionists anymore, compared to being, say, speech police.

 This raises a problem for scientists: Coalition-mindedness makes everyone, including scientists, far stupider in coalitional collectivities than as individuals.
 Paradoxically, a political party united by supernatural beliefs can revise its beliefs about economics or climate without revisers being bad coalition members.
 But people whose coalitional membership is constituted by their shared adherence to “rational,” scientific propositions have a problem when—as is generally the case—new information arises which requires belief revision.
-To question or disagree with coalitional precepts, even for rational reasons, makes one a bad and immoral coalition member—at risk of losing job offers, her friends, and her cherished group identity.
+To question or disagree with coalitional precepts, even for rational reasons, makes one a bad and immoral coalition member—at risk of losing job offers, one's friends, and one's cherished group identity.
 This freezes belief revision.

 Forming coalitions around scientific or factual questions is disastrous, because it pits our urge for scientific truth-seeking against the nearly insuperable human appetite to be a good coalition member.
 Once scientific propositions are moralized, the scientific process is wounded, often fatally.
-No one is behaving either ethically or scientifically who does not make the best-case possible for rival theories with which one disagrees.
+No one is behaving either ethically or scientifically who does not make the best case possible for rival theories with which one disagrees.